 Multitasking isn’t always bad, but if you spend the majority of your life multitasking then you are never able to fully focus on a certain task and live in the moment.
 The best way to start single-tasking is by creating a to-do list and working through each task one at a time.
 While working on each task, focus on what you’re doing and be present in the moment.
 This way, the quality of what you are doing will improve and working this way will help remove mental clutter.

 2. Make your bed every morning

 This probably sounds a bit basic and boring but trust me, it matters.
 If you get out of bed and make your bed first thing in the morning then you’ve already ticked one thing off your to-do list.
 This will help you feel accomplished and might motivate you to continue being productive throughout the day.

 3. Appreciate more

 It’s easy to get caught up in the rush of life and we forget to appreciate the smaller things.
-What we don’t realise is that the smaller things are what makes life worth living.
-I shared a post all about the small daily things we should start romanticising and I mentioned some things in this post that we should appreciate more in the moment.
+What we don’t realise is that the smaller things are what make life worth living.
+I shared a post all about the small daily things we should start romanticising and I mentioned some things in this post that we should appreciate more.
 If we start slowing down and appreciating the small daily things like riding a bike, drinking a cup of tea or visiting a book shop, we will start to see improvements in our happiness.